 - 5,756 crashes occurred in snow, sleet or freezing rain

 Driver age is another factor that impacts the number of vehicle collisions across Pennsylvania.
 Overall male drivers are involved in more wrecks than female drivers.
 Of those drivers, those aged 21-25 were involved in more crashes than drivers in any other age group for both sexes.

 Another major factor contributing to Pennsylvania automobile accidents is the day of the week and time of day.
 According to PennDOT:

-- In 2018 most crashes occurred on Thursdays and Fridays
+- In 2020 most crashes occurred on Wednesdays and Fridays

-- Saturday and Sundays had the most fatalities
+- Saturdays and Sundays had the most fatalities

 - Some hours of the day are more deadly than others